Moon-Raven/fsals/README.md

 # Framework for Stability Analysis of Linear Systems

-Framework which analyzes stability of LTI systems with respect to parameter values of the given system.
+Framework which analyzes stability of (generally irrational) LTI systems with respect to system parameters.
-The framework is based on the application of Rouche's theorem.
+The framework is based on iterative application of Rouche's theorem.